Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 * angles are always declared in deg
 * reference point is always the top left corner
 * edges are always searched in x-direction
-* angles are defined counter clockwise (mathematically)
+* angles are defined in y-direction (mathematically)
+  * attention: y direction is pointing up, not down, so the angle is going clockwise
+  * under the horizontal line ->   0 ...
+90 ...
+180 degree
+  * above the horizontal line -> 180 ... -90 ...
+0 degree

 ## Goals (ordered)
 * correctnes